"""

 predictions.append(output)

-# Restore original parameters
+# Restore original parameters even if forward pass fails

 for name, param in self.model.named_parameters():